w-okada/voice-changer/README_en.md

 - If you are connecting remotely, please use the `.command` file (Mac) or `.bat` file (Windows) with https instead of http.

 - The encoder of DDPS-SVC only supports hubert-soft.

-- Please refer to [here](tutorials/tutorial_rvc_en_latest.md) for the description of each item of GUI to be used in RVC.

-- AMD GPUs may only be used with DirectML-version ONNX in some cases (as it is an experimental implementation).

 - Download (When you cannot download from google drive, try [hugging_face](https://huggingface.co/wok000/vcclient000/tree/main))